 Mandalorian Font

-This Star Wars font is based on samples of Mandalorian seen in the Episode II Visual Dictionary as well as menu screens from the 2004 DVD release of Star Wars.
+This Star Wars font is based on officially released information, samples of Mandalorian seen in the Episode II Visual Dictionary, as well as menu screens from the 2004 DVD release of the Star Wars Trilogy.
+NOTE: This is version 2 of the font, updated with recent discoveries.

 This font includes all English letters, numbers, and common punctuation